Were you ever interested in learning more about the parts of a knife? If yes, this article is made for you.

 10 Different Types Of Knives And Their Uses

-If you’ve just bought a brand new knife block and a set of knives and realized you don’t know what each knife is meant for, this part of the article is for you.
+If you’ve just bought a brand-new superior knife block and a set of knives and realized you don’t know what each knife is meant for, this part of the article is for you.
 Understanding different types of knives can enhance your cooking skills.

 1. Chef’s Knife